tacitknowledge/simulator/README.md

 FTP transport has the following config parameters:
 * __host__ - Host name parameter is a required one.
 * __port__ - Port parameter has default value of 21 for FTP and 22 for SFTP, thus it is an optional one.
-* __sftp__ - Sftp parameter indicates if the protocol will be FTP or SFTP.
-A true value corresponds to SFTP and a false value corresponds to FTP.
-Default value is false and sftp parameter is optional.
 * __binary__ - Binary parameter determines transfer mode.
 A true value corresponds to BINARY and false value corresponds to ASCII.
 Default value is false and this parameter is optional.
 * __username__ - Username parameter indicates the name of the used for accessing remote ftp resources and is optional.
 * __password__ - Password parameter is optional.